370417/hex-adventure/README.md

-# roguelike-things
+# Many a Rogue

-Some functions and stuff that I would find useful across multiple projects, and a demo thing.
+A traditional roguelike.